GoogleCloudPlatform/cloud-builders/gcs-fetcher/README.md

 }
 ```

-To process this manifest, the tool each element:
+To process the above manifest, the GCS Fetcher tool processes each element:

 1. Fetch the object located at `sourceUrl`
 1. Verify the object's SHA-1 matches the expected digest